-The UK kicks off its season of major festivals with the Isle of Wight festival.
+The Isle of Wight Festival has been a major event in the UK festival calendar for over 45 years.
 The three-day festival, held at Seaclose Park in Newport, features some of the UK and the world's top music acts.

 Headlining the main stage at this year's Isle of Wight festival are: